helgatheviking/Simple-User-Listing/readme.txt

 See the [FAQ](http://wordpress.org/plugins/simple-user-listing/faq/) for more details on how to modify the list results.

+= Support =

+Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/simple-user-listing).
+Please note that support is limited and does not cover any custom implementation of the plugin.

+Please report any bugs, errors, warnings, code problems to [Github](https://github.com/helgatheviking/simple-user-listing/issues)

 == Installation ==

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory